skinnytimmy/aws-security-labs-bkk/Module 1/Security Fundamentals/lab_guide.md

 <this is the first pic>

+This is new!
 To create a group, select "groups" and then click the "Create a new group" button

 <second pic>